 This means that $\lambda^{\bar L}_1(M\backslash \overline\Omega)\geq 0$, and therefore $\bar L$ is nonnegative (in case (i)) or has finite index (in case (ii)).
 Applying Corollary 7.12 of \cite{PRS} we deduce that $M$ has at most one (respectively, finitely many) $\Delta_{-c\eta}$-hyperbolic ends. \end{proof}

-\begin{rmk} Corollary 7.12 of \cite{PRS} is stated in terms of the standard Laplacian $\Delta$, but its extension to the weighted operator $\Delta_f$ is merely notational.
+\begin{remark} Corollary 7.12 of \cite{PRS} is stated in terms of the standard Laplacian $\Delta$, but its extension to the weighted operator $\Delta_f$ is merely notational.
 Moreover, the result requires the function $\rho$ in \eqref{eq_lowerricci} be non-negative, but indeed this is not necessary (although, the case of non-negative $\rho$ is the most relevant one).
-In fact, Corollary 7.12 is a direct application of Theorem 5.1 in \cite{PRS}, where no sign assumption on $\rho$ is needed. \end{rmk}
+In fact, Corollary 7.12 is a direct application of Theorem 5.1 in \cite{PRS}, where no sign assumption on $\rho$ is needed. \end{remark}